H4D3ZS/H4D3ZS/README.md

  -  Before Deployment Always Test The Applications Security and Patch it Right Away. :heart:

- -  The Best Defensive on a Large Scale System is you hack it via white box testing and blackbox and then you patch it instantly.
+ -  The Best Defensive Security on a Large Scale System is you hack it via white box testing and blackbox and then you patch it instantly.

  <p align="center">